You’ve made dinner. It’s a chicken recipe you’ve cooked dozens of times. You followed the recipe to a “t,” yet the chicken is rubbery.

-By 2024 all products that are “Animal Welfare Certified” will be of these breeds.
-If you are shopping today, look for the Certified GAP 4 rating on chickens.
-This means that they have already fully transitioned to the better breeds.
+By 2024 all “Animal Welfare Certified” products will be of these breeds.
+If you are shopping today, look for the Certified GAP 4 rating on chickens — this means that they have already fully transitioned to the better varieties.
 You can read more about the certification and see label pictures here.

-Place some liquid (water, wine, broth) in the hot pan over med-high heat and scrape up the bits of the pan and then add some butter.
+Place some liquid (water, wine, broth) in the hot pan over med-high heat, scrape up the pan’s bits, and add some butter.
 Serious Eats has a great tutorial on how to make a pan sauce.
 Check out our Chicken Pan Sauce Pinterest Board for even more ideas.

 So there you have it, all about rubbery chicken!